Undergraduate Art - Rock County

-Principles of creative & structural drawing; a foundation course that explores a variety of ideas, techniques, & materials with a perceptual focus; drawing as a fine art & a basis for structure.
-An investigation of methods & materials.
-Lecture-lab.
+Principles of creative and structural drawing; a foundation course that explores a variety of ideas, techniques, and materials with a perceptual focus; drawing as a fine art and a basis for structure.
+An investigation of methods and materials.

-Principles of creative & structural drawing; a second Sem. foundation course that explores a variety of ideas, techniques, & materials with a perceptual focus; drawing as a fine art & a basis for structure.
-Studio work in drawing with a variety of materials, techniques, & ideas.
-An investigation of methods, materials, & mixed media possibilities.
-An Intro to figure drawing.
-The class is conceptually based with an involvement & emphasis on structure, ideas & process.
+Principles of creative and structural drawing; a second semester foundation course that explores a variety of ideas, techniques, and materials with a perceptual focus; drawing as a fine art and a basis for structure.
+Studio work in drawing with a variety of materials, techniques, and ideas.
+An investigation of methods, materials, and mixed media possibilities.
+An introduction to figure drawing.
+The class is conceptually based with an involvement and emphasis on structure, ideas and process.
 Lecture-lab.

-Advanced drawing problems of expression & form.
-Emphasis on both skill & creative expression.
+Advanced drawing problems of expression and form.
+Emphasis on both skill and creative expression.
 Lecture-lab.

 WORLDS OF ART IMAGES/OBJECTS/IDEAS

-An Intro to the visual arts, intended for the non-art major, which emphasizes cross-cultural perspectives - specifically the impact race & ethnicity have on artistic production, art criticism, art philosophies & aesthetics among the four major ethnic groups in the U.S. - African American, Native American, Asian American, & Hispanic/Latino American.
+An Intro to the visual arts, intended for the non-art major, which emphasizes cross-cultural perspectives - specifically the impact race and ethnicity have on artistic production, art criticism, art philosophies and aesthetics among the four major ethnic groups in the U.S. - African American, Native American, Asian American, and Hispanic/Latino American.
 Field trips may be required.